DenisM03/PowerBI_Project---HR_Analytics_Dashboard/README.md

 # HR Analytics Dashboard

+## objective
-The motive of the project is to find insights from HR dataset, to study  Working preference of employees Home/Office,Work From Home %(WFH %),Sick Leave %(SL%).
+To deliver insights from HR dataset, to study  Working preference of employees Home/Office,Work From Home %(WFH %) and Sick Leave %(SL%).